 - We don’t ask you for personal information unless we truly need it.
-(We can’t stand services that ask you for things like your age, gender, first school or income level for no reason.)
+(We don’t understand why some services that ask you for things like your age, gender, first school or income level for no particular reason.)

 - We don’t share your personal information with anyone except to comply with the law, develop our products, or protect our rights.

-- In our blogging / website products, we aim to make it as simple as possible for you to control what’s visible to the public, seen by search engines, kept private, and permanently deleted.
+- In our blogging / website product, we aim to make it as simple as possible for you to control what’s visible to the public, seen by search engines, kept private, or permanently deleted.

 If you have questions about accessing or correcting your personal data please contact our support team.